intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and Comet T0310/README.md

 >./readtempfromcomet

 You should get back a 3 digit number, like 733.
-That's the current temperate in Fahrenheit without the decimal point.
+That's the current temperature in Fahrenheit without the decimal point.

 ## Using Node-RED ##